2023 Retreat: Woven Together

 A: No!
 UPC members of all ages and stages of life attend the congregational retreat.
 This event is a chance for all in our church to spend time in community together.
 We have options that everyone can enjoy no matter your age, and we’ve found that unique bonds are created across many generations during this weekend.

-Q: How are the accomodations?
+Q: How are the accommodations?

 A: We sleep in the Assembly Inn hotel, which was recently renovated.
 It’s a beautiful stone building at Montreat Conference Center, where they cater to all ages and have all the creature comforts we’re used to having.